MateuszMyalski/MateuszMyalski.github.io/_posts/2015-01-01-Test-station---Counter-CD40192.md

 layout: post
 title: "Test station - Counter CD40192"
 date: 2015-03-21
-tags: [projects]
 ---
-# Test station - Counter CD40192
 ![Main device](/images/CD40192/counter_low.png)

-This device helps students in uderstanding how digital counters works, and how we can make n modulo counter.
+This device helps students in uderstanding how digital counters works, and how we can make n modulo counter using standard digital ICs.
-I was asked to make this station as an assigment in my school.
+I was asked to make this station as an assigment while finishing my technician school.

 ## 8x AND Gates
 ![Main device](/images/CD40192/and_low.png)